bayudha2/auto-tag/README.md

 #### _Auto tagging git_

 ## Features
-- replace tag on current active branch/commit and push into remote repository
+- remove tag and create tag on current active branch/commit and push into remote repository
-- create tag on current active branch/commit
+- create tag on current active branch/commit and push into remote repository

 And of course Auto tag itself is open source with a [public repository][auttag] on GitHub.